openoakland/crime-metadata-survey/boston/notes.md

 yes, the columns all have leading spaces

-the location columns X and Y are in the Massachusetts state plane projection
+the location columns X and Y are in the Massachusetts state plane feet projection